– in progress –

-Amjad is one of the thousands of young artists who escaped war and fled to Europe hoping to a better day.
+Amjad Ramadan is a Syrian poet who escaped war and fled to Europe.
 He stayed at Eko gas station for over 5 months.

 I am Amjad Ramadan, from Hons Castle in Syria.
 I want this poem to reach everyone who can see me.
 This poem is about our homeland and the conditions in which we live in and for our leaders who leave us to live this painful life, the bitter reality.
 This poem is the simplest way for my thoughts to reach to the people.